 Glucuronidation or Glucuronosylation

 Glucuronidation is a major pathway for transforming dietary toxins, drugs, carcinogens, and other environmental chemicals into less toxic substances.
 Glucuronidation is responsible for converting lipophilic (fat loving) xenobiotics and endogenous substances into metabolites that are more water soluble and therefore more easily excreted by the body in the urine or bile.
+Glucuronic acid conjugates are often excreted in the bile.
 This Phase II transformation/detoxification enzyme system predominates the Phase two conjugating systems in humans.
 Many drugs and diet-derived constituents are deactivated via glucuronidation.
 Polyphenolic molecules are extensively metabolized in the gut and liver with glucuronidation.

 Glucuronidation requires the enzyme family, uridine diphosphate-glucuronosyltransferrases (UGTs) and the substrate or donor UDP-glucuronic acid (UDPGA).
 UDP-glucuronic acid links to a aglycone containing a nucleophilic functional group, leading to the creation of water soluble glucuronide conjugate and UDP.

 There are 19 functional human UGTs classified into three subfamilies based upon structural and amino acid sequence homology, UGT1A, UGT2A and UGT2B.
 The UGTs are membrane-bound enzymes largely localized to the endoplasmic reticulum.
 Substrate specificity varies greatly between family members, with broad overlap, and their substrate specificity can be altered by posttranslational modifications such as phosphorylation.
 UGTs are largely found in the liver and intestines.
 However they are also in the prostate where they regulate local androgen levels by glucuronidation and in the breast where they regulate estrogens.